Asus ROG Strix G15 review: The best-looking gaming laptop for its price, and more

 When it comes to regular usage, which for me was using Chrome for 8-9 hours continuously and with multiple tabs open, the laptop can handle it really well.
 Chrome tends to hog up to around 78% of RAM but the laptop did not heat up or lag.

 For its price, the Asus ROG Strix G15 performs as expected.
-The lighting strip does add that extra flair to the laptop but without being tacky.
+The lighting strip adds that extra flair to the laptop without being tacky.
 The ROG Strix G15 sits in a category of gaming laptops between a budget and a premium one.
 Given all these factors, the ROG Strix G15 is definitely one of the best options you can get in this category.